seanfisk/emacs-el-get/README.markdown

 Thanks to Dimitri Fontaine for creating the Emacs Kicker and el-get!

-Thanks to my friends Siva, Paul, and Jared for providing feedback on the config!
+Thanks to these people for providing feedback on the config!

+* Siva
+* Paul
+* Jared
+* Kurt
+* Dr. Trefftz

 And of course, thanks to [GNU](http://www.gnu.org/) and [RMS](http://stallman.org/) for creating this awesome editor!